CS-NextClient/NextClient/README.md

 ## Installation

-1. NextClient only works with engine version 8684, make sure you are on the beta branch "steam_legacy - Pre-25th Anniversary Build" in Steam
+1. NextClient only works with engine version 8684, make sure you are on the beta branch "steam_legacy - Pre-25th Anniversary Build" in Steam (⚠️ Note: you need the official game files from Steam!
+You cannot install NextClient on pirate clients!)
 2. Copy the entire Counter-Strike 1.6 (Half-Life) folder to a separate location outside the Steam folder
 3. Rename steam_api.dll to steam_api_orig.dll
 4. Place all NextClient files in the game folder
 5. Run the game via cs.exe

 ### ⚠️ Warning!
-Never put NextClient files in the installation folder of the game in Steam!
+Never put NextClient files directly into the game installation folder in Steam!
 This will lead to VAC ban! ⚠️

 ## Building
 Requirements: